The best smartwatch you can buy right now

 Then we have the smartwatch equivalents of Windows Phone, Tizen and BlackBerry.
 Microsoft makes this, and it's not really a smartwatch so much as a fitness tracker and running watch with some notifications bolted on.
 But Samsung makes Tizen-powered watches, and the Kickstarter-funded Pebble, with its growing range of versatile smartwatches, is the BlackBerry in this analogy.
 More or less.

-This has allowed us to weigh up everything from design and features, to interface and price and everything in between, to bring you what we believe is a comprehensive list of the best smartwatches around - telling you which watch offers the best balance of function, performance, style and value for money.
+Here at techradar, smartwatches go through the same intense reviewing processes as our phones and tablets, as we weigh up everything from design and features, to interface and price.
+That means we can bring you what we believe is THE comprehensive list of the best smartwatches around, telling you which watch offers the best balance of function, performance, style and value for money.